-Bid for Seattle city attorney hangs in balance; little change in mayoral race after Wednesday count
+Bid for Seattle city attorney hangs in balance after Wednesday count; Harrell, González will advance in mayoral race

 Asked about her chances, Davison said: “I am touched by the support and I think it really shows we don’t want four more years of the same thing.”

 In the Seattle mayoral race, M. Lorena González gained less than a percentage point on Bruce Harrell.
 Harrell had 38% and González had 29%.
+They will advance to the general election.
 Colleen Echohawk remained distant in third place, though her share ticked up slightly to 9%.

 Seattle City Councilmember Teresa Mosqueda retained her 55% advantage in the council’s Position 8 contest, leading Kenneth Wilson with 18% and Kate Martin with 13%.
 Sara Nelson gained less than a percentage point in the council’s Position 9 race.
 She led with 43%, while Nikkita Oliver had 35% and Brianna Thomas had 14%.